tabenius/fusedepoc/README.md

 R CMD INSTALL fusedepoc-master
 ```

 The graphical user interface depend on a working `node` and `npm` installation.
 It lets you work with solution sets graphically.
 It can be installed by first, downloading <https://github.com/tabenius/fusedepoc-gui/archive/master.zip>, second, unpacking it and third, run the `setup.sh` script to install the required dependencies.
 When a solution set is prepared it will be bundled with the GUI instance.
+The GUI can also be used online.
 These steps will be covered below.

 # The `fusedepoc` package